awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-customendpoint.md

 ## Custom endpoints for new domains<a name="es-customize-endpoint"></a>

-You can enable a custom endpoint for a new Amazon ES domain by using the Amazon Elasticsearch Service console, AWS CLI, or configuration API\.
+You can enable a custom endpoint for a new Amazon ES domain using the Amazon ES console, AWS CLI, or configuration API\.

 **To customize your endpoint \(console\)**

-1. From the Amazon Elasticsearch dashboard, choose **Create a new domain**\.
+1. From the Amazon ES, choose **Create a new domain**\.

+1. Select a deployment type and version and choose **Next**\.

-1. For **Elasticsearch domain name**, enter your domain name\.
+1. Provide a domain name\.

-1. To add a **Custom endpoint**, select the **Enable custom endpoint** check box\.
+1. Under **Custom endpoint**, select **Enable custom endpoint**\.

 1. For **Custom hostname**, enter your preferred custom endpoint hostname\.
-Your custom endpoint hostname should be a fully qualified domain name \(FQDN\), such as www\.yourdomain\.com or example\.yourdomain\.com\.
+The hostname should be a fully qualified domain name \(FQDN\), such as www\.yourdomain\.com or example\.yourdomain\.com\.
 **Note**
-You must obtain a new certificate for your custom endpoint's subdomains if you don't have a [wildcard certificate](https://en.wikipedia.org/wiki/Wildcard_certificate)\.
+If you don't have a [wildcard certificate](https://en.wikipedia.org/wiki/Wildcard_certificate) you must obtain a new certificate for your custom endpoint's subdomains\.

-1. For **AWS certificate**, choose the SSL certificate that you want to use for your domain\.
-If you don't see a certificate that is available to choose, you can import a certificate into ACM or use ACM to provision one for you\.
+1. For **AWS certificate**, choose the SSL certificate to use for your domain\.
+If no certificates are available, you can import one into ACM or use ACM to provision one\.
 For more information, see [Issuing and Managing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) in the *AWS Certificate Manager User Guide*\.
 **Note**
 The certificate must have the custom endpoint name and be in the same account as your Amazon ES domain\.
-   + Choose **Confirm**\.
+   + Follow the rest of the steps to create your domain and choose **Confirm**\.
-   + After the new domain finishes processing, you can view your custom endpoint by choosing your domain and checking the **Overview** tab\.
+   + Select the domain when it's finished processing to view your custom endpoint\.

-   To use the CLI or configuration API, use the `CreateElasticsearchDomain` and ` UpdateElasticsearchDomainConfig` operations\.
+   To use the CLI or configuration API, use the `CreateElasticsearchDomain` and `UpdateElasticsearchDomainConfig` operations\.
 For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon Elasticsearch Service](es-configuration-api.md)\.

 ## Custom endpoints for existing domains<a name="es-enable-disable-custom-endpoint"></a>

-To add or remove a custom endpoint on an existing Amazon ES domain, choose **Edit domain** and follow steps 3–6 above\.
+To add a custom endpoint to an existing Amazon ES domain, choose **Edit domain** and perform steps 4–6 above\.

 ## Next steps<a name="es-customize-endpoint-next-steps"></a>

 After you enable a custom endpoint for your Amazon ES domain, you must create a CNAME mapping in Amazon Route 53 \(or your preferred DNS service provider\) to route traffic to the custom endpoint and its subdomains\.
-Without this mapping, your custom endpoint will not work\.
-For steps on performing this mapping in Route 53, see [Configuring DNS routing for a new domain ](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring-new-domain.html) and [Creating a hosted zone for a subdomain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-routing-traffic-for-subdomains.html#dns-routing-traffic-for-subdomains-creating-hosted-zone)\.
+Without this mapping, your custom endpoint won't work\.
+For steps to create this mapping in Route 53, see [Configuring DNS routing for a new domain ](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring-new-domain.html) and [Creating a hosted zone for a subdomain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-routing-traffic-for-subdomains.html#dns-routing-traffic-for-subdomains-creating-hosted-zone)\.
 For other providers, consult their documentation\.

 If you use [SAML authentication for Kibana](saml.md), you must update your IdP with the new SSO URL\.